DeewNatchanon/477-302-project/README.md

 # 477-302-project
-This is a test pro ject for the course 477-302 Cloud Computing Platform Tecnology
+This is a test project for the course 477-302 Cloud Computing Platform Tecnology